margaretfoster/growthtrap_rep/README.md

 - Proprietary text data are represented only in processed or aggregated form; these are sufficient to reproduce all figures and results in the paper.
 - Figures and outputs will be generated into `figures/` and `outputs/` directories automatically.

+## Keywords
+interpretable machine learning, topic modeling, organizational change, terrorism, replication, structural topic model

+## License
+This replication package is distributed under the MIT License.
+Users may reuse and adapt the code with attribution.

 ## Citation